ksuchak1990/sense_practical/README.md

 found in the previous notebook to run the model with the aim of calibrating other agent parameters in the model (specifically, the agent birth-rate).

+The `./src/` subdirectory contains any source code used for the practical.
+This is divided into two purposes:

+* Code used for preprocessing data
+* Code used for the agent-based model

+The `./docs/` subdirectory contains any documentation relevant to the practical.

 ## Getting started

 This section of the `README` will outline how to get started with the practical.